lancercat/OSOCR/README.md

 # OSOCR

-We found some issues where evaluation requires training dataset(not used in evaluation but still requires to load), and a fix on that will be uploaded in 2 weeks with a large refactor on paths and a new model with better open-set performance and much better capability for out-of-eval-set rejection.
+We found some issues where evaluation requires training dataset(not used in evaluation but still requires to load), and a fix on that will be uploaded before 20th, Jan, 2022(delayed due to working on another DDL).
 Stay tunned.

 ## Trained models